riya-amemiya/agrb/CONTRIBUTING.md

-# Contributing to arb
+# Contributing to garb

-Thank you for your interest in contributing to arb!
+Thank you for your interest in contributing to garb!
 We welcome contributions from everyone.

 ## Code of Conduct